estuary/docs/citi-bike/README.rst

 Event-driven systems usually aren't terribly good at detecting when things *haven't* happened.
-At this point, an engineer will often reach for a task scheduler like Airflow, and set up a job that makes and compares periodic snapshots of bike locations to find those that haven't changed.
+At this point, an engineer will often reach for a task scheduler like Airflow, and set up a job that takes periodic snapshots of bike locations, and compares them to find ones which haven't changed.

 Flow offers a simpler approach, which is to join the rides collection with itself, using a *read delay*: